longzheng/open-dynamic-export/README.md

 > [!IMPORTANT]
 > The application assumes the smart meter is configured as a feed-in or export/import meter installed at the grid connection to accurately measure the site export/import.
 Smart meters installed as consumption metering is not supported due to ambiguity if there are other loads or batteries that are not counted towards the site export/import.

-## Running

-### Configuration
+## Configuration

 The server uses a configuration JSON to configure how it works.
-All "limits" are restrictive, that is a combination of multiple limits will evaluate all limits and enforce the most prohibitive for each control (e.g. export = less export, generation = less generation, connection = de-energize) at any one time.

-#### SunSpec
+### SunSpec

 To configure the inverter and meter connections, add the following property to `config.json`